 light at just the right angle.
 Looks like little concentric circles,

 about 1/2" in diameter.
-I always figured it'd look like a UPC code,
+I always figured it'd look like a UPC code, but

 I guess a circular bar-code is easier, because it can be scanned from